What are anticoagulants?

 Because blood thinners delay clotting, their biggest side effect is unwanted bleeding.

-Be aware: Bleeding can occur in the gums, urinary system or bowels.
+When to call your doctor: Bleeding can occur in the gums, urinary system or bowels.
 You might not realize you’re bleeding.
 Be on the lookout for:

 - Pink in the sink when brushing your teeth or shaving.